 Finally, WP Rocket includes built-in integrations for some plugins and hosts that WP Fastest Cache doesn’t offer.

-WP Rocket also has partnerships with some managed WordPress hosts that let you still use WP Rocket even if your host blocks most caching plugins.
+WP Rocket also has partnerships with some managed WordPress hosts that let you use it even if your host blocks most caching plugins.

-To compare WP Fastest Cache vs WP Rocket performance, I set up a fresh test site built with the Astra theme (our review) and the Elementor page builder plugin (our review).
+To compare WP Fastest Cache and WP Rocket’s performance, I set up a fresh test site built with the Astra theme (our review) and the Elementor page builder plugin (our review).
 More specifically, I’m using one of the pre-made importable demo sites — here’s the exact demo site that I’m using.

 With this test site, I tested four scenarios: